Lara Christen

 Lara Christen (born 2 October 2002) is a Swiss ice hockey player for SC Langenthal and the Swiss national team.

+Playing career

+International

 She represented Switzerland at the 2019 IIHF Women's World Championship.

+In the bronze medal game of the 2026 Winter Olympics, versus Sweden, she logged an assist, as Switzerland went on to prevail in a 2-1 overtime win.